Small Business Skills | Homesteading | Energy | Food | Hard Skills | Personal Growth

-This year, we will focus on installing a built-in pond for aquaponics while also running great sessions in the classroom.
+This year, we will focus on installing a solar array and battery bank in the guest cabin, while also running great sessions in the classroom.

 Sessions will focus on developing underground networks, personal and self improvement, developing energy, and food independence.
 You’ll find many demonstrations, throughout the event, of practical skills like processing rabbits, preserving food, tool care, and installing fencing.